GSiska/TakeHomeAssignment/README.md

 5. Driver File
 There file contains driver initialization or getting driver reference.
 In this case, we use chrome driver.
 6. Runner File
 This file is for managing the tests running.
 We need to add plugins Create TestNG XML to produce this  file.
+Glue Option helps cucumber to locate the step definition files.It specify the package to load glue code (step definitions or hooks) in the glue option.
+7. Hooks File
+This file contains method to run after scenario by adding annotation @After.
+In this program, I added screenshot method to attach page screenshot at the of every scenario.

 Scenario Rules